-Also called electromagnetic interference emissions (EMI) testing, radiated emission testing measures the strength of the electromagnetic field emitted unintentionally by a product.
-Naturally generated within digital circuits, radiated emissions are tested to determine the amount of the emissions and if they comply with FCC emissions limits.
+These emissions are naturally generated within digital circuits.
+Radiated emissions are tested to measure the amount of the emissions produced by a digital device and determine if they comply with FCC emissions limits.

-When products fail FCC compliance tests, this indicates the product could interfere with the normal operation of electronic devices or interrupt certain frequencies.
-Identifying the cause of the failure and making appropriate adjustments to components and/or the overall design is necessary before re-testing the product.
+When products fail FCC compliance tests, this indicates that the product could interfere with the normal operation of electronic devices or interrupt certain frequencies.

 Schedule a Consultation Today with Compliance Testing